hl037/skbs/README.rst

 ++++++++

 * Static templates are as simple as the file they contain
+* Easy to share templates
 * Full python-powered template engine with ridiculous easy synthax
-* Customizable template synthax (because double braces expression for latex is hellier than anything)
+* Configurable template synthax (because double braces expression for latex is hellier than anything)
-* Full python interpreter available inside a file template
+* Full python interpreter available inside a template
-* Dynamic file names quite easy
+* Dynamic file names
-* Dynamic directory name also easy
+* Dynamic directory names
-* Fully customizable : every choice made in default file names are customizable
 * Click integration to do complex templates that need argument parsing
-* Full-featured include system (because writing and maintening the same header is non sense)
+* Full-featured include system (because writing and maintaining the same header is non sense)
-* Write your first plugin in less than 15 minutes
+* Write your first template in less than 5 minutes
 * Backend heavily tested with pytest unit tests

 Install